 Conclusion

 Finding the right rain jacket that meets your requirements can be daunting due to the vast array of options available.
-Ideally, you want to invest in a piece of gear tailored to your lifestyle and set to keep you dry during unfavorable weather conditions for several years.
-If you're planning to use a waterproof jacket as part of a comprehensive layering system, it may be wise to consider a technical hardshell or a top-rated women's ski jacket.
+Ideally, you want to invest in gear tailored to your lifestyle that keeps you dry during unfavorable weather conditions for several years.
+If you're planning to use a waterproof jacket as part of a comprehensive layering system, it may be wise to consider a technical hardshell or a top-rated ski jacket.
 If you think you'll be facing more wind than water, a lightweight windbreaker could be the best fit.
-Whatever you decide, we hope the information in this review has helped you start to make a plan for the best gear, whether you're embarking on an epic backcountry adventure or merely braving a drizzle to step outside.
+Whatever you decide, we hope the information in this review has helped you find a jacket for your personal needs, whether you're embarking on an epic backcountry adventure or merely braving a drizzle to step outside.

 We took every opportunity to evaluate each jacket design from water resistant performance to breathability to comfort and mobility, and we hope our testing perspectives help you select the best jacket for your next adventure.